Barnett Berry: Career

 Barnett Berry began his career as a public high school social studies teacher in Columbia, SC where he taught for three years.
-After completing his doctorate at the University of North Carolina at Chapel Hill, Berry joined the RAND Corporation as an Associate Social Scientist where he worked with Dr. Linda Darling-Hammond.
+After completing his doctorate at the University of North Carolina at Chapel Hill, Berry joined the RAND Corporation as an associate social scientist where he worked with Linda Darling-Hammond.

-In 1987, Berry became the associate director of the South Carolina Educational Policy Center at the University of South Carolina before moving on to become Senior Executive in the Division of Policy at the South Carolina State Department of Education in 1991.
+In 1987, Berry became the associate director of the South Carolina Educational Policy Center at the University of South Carolina before moving on to become senior executive in the Division of Policy at the South Carolina State Department of Education in 1991.
 From 1992 to 1999, he served as associate professor in the College of Education at the University of South Carolina.

 In 1998, Berry was named Director, Policy and State Relations, for the National Commission on Teaching and America's Future (NCTAF) at Teachers College, Columbia University where he then became Interim Director (2001-2002).

 Berry founded the Southeast Center for Teaching Quality in 1999 at the University of North Carolina at Chapel Hill, which would later become known as the Center for Teaching Quality (CTQ).
 Over its 16-year history, CTQ has evolved from a think tank supporting teaching as a profession to an action tank for teacher leadership.
 In 2003, CTQ launched the nation's first virtual network of teacher leaders.
 The CTQ Collaboratory now welcomes teachers (and all who support teachers as leaders) to connect, learn, and collaborate to drive change.